Organic gardening: 10 ways to get started

 2) Start making your own compost.
 Buy a bin or compost bin and start to create your own compost with kitchen scraps and garden cuttings and waste.
 But don’t forget it needs time to decompose so if you don’t want to wait you may have to buy some organic soil to give you a head start.

-3) Your plot doesn’t have to be big but do make sure it has plenty of sunshine.
+3) Your plot doesn’t have to be big but does make sure it has plenty of sunshine.
 You’ll need 5 - 6 hours of sunshine a day particularly if you’re going to be growing fruit or herbs.

 4) Look at ways of catching and containing rainwater for watering.
 It might even reduce your water bill if you’re on a meter.
 Get used to the idea of lots of weeding.
 There are non-chemical weed killers but a lot of your weeding work will need to be done by hand.

-5) Once your compost is well rotted, start preparing your organic soil by digging it in.
+5) Once your compost is well-rotted, start preparing your organic soil by digging it in.
 The more the better and use organic mulch like bark, wood chip or grass cuttings to mulch over areas which will be unplanted.

 6) Start researching what plants will do well in your environment.
 There’s no point in trying to grow an organic fruit if you simply haven’t got the right natural conditions for the plant you’ve chosen.
 It’s worth asking for advice from your local nursery about what grows well where you are, to give yourself the best possible start.